-- Implementation of the proposed redefinition of the SI. - Practical realisations of the new definitions of the SI base units and affected derived units. - Improved dissemination of standards, traceability of measurements and uncertainties. - Innovation, particularly in advanced technologies, enabled through advanced metrology capability - Critical contributions to addressing Europe's grand challenges in Health, Energy and Environment, support to growth in Europe through increased innovation.
+- The uptake of forefront scientific knowledge to the benefit of metrology. - Implementation of the proposed redefinition of the SI. - Practical realisations of the new definitions of the SI base units and affected derived units. - Improved dissemination of standards, traceability of measurements and uncertainties. - Innovation, particularly in advanced technologies, enabled through advanced metrology capability. - Critical contributions to addressing Europe's grand challenges in Health, Energy and Environment, and support for growth in Europe through increased innovation.

-Key fundamental and high level metrology challenges in each of the technical committee areas of EURAMET are presented, in alphabetical order, in sections 3.3.-3.11, following the section on fundamental scientific metrology 3.2.
+Key fundamental and high level metrology challenges in each of the technical committee areas of EURAMET are presented, in alphabetical order, in sections 3.3 - 3.11i, following an introductory section on fundamental scientific metrology 3.2.
 Finally within this chapter, generic challenges in mathematics and modelling for metrology are presented in 3.12.